 (left) Main western gate; (centre) decorated stones taken from ancient buildings; (right) gate to the inner courtyard

 In his move towards Jerusalem Saladin did not enter the River Jordan valley and Belvoir was sieged only after the fall of the capital.
 The siege lasted until 1189 when the attackers managed to conquer a huge outer tower on the eastern side of the fortress.
 At this point the Knights surrendered.
-In 1220 the remains of the fortress were razed to the ground by the Sultan of Damascus who feared that a new crusade could restore the Kingdom of Jerusalem to its previous state.
+In 1220 key parts of the fortress were razed to the ground by the Sultan of Damascus who feared that a new crusade could restore the Kingdom of Jerusalem to its previous state.

 (left) Church; (right) Museum of Israel: relief depicting an angel found in the church, most likely the symbol of St. Matthew